 Use a gloss latex paint for your pots.
-I opted for exterior soft gloss in the event these pots end up outdoors, it’s also a good idea to use exterior paint because these pots will be exposed to water.
+I opted for exterior soft gloss in the event these pots end up outdoors some day, it’s also a good idea to use exterior paint because these pots will be exposed to water.
 Paint the lower portion just below the lip and let dry.

 Once dry flip over and add your house plants.
 I used inexpensive $4 plants from The Home Depot.